 Availability and implementation: Binaries and public API freely available for download at http://www.geneious.com/basic, implemented in Java and supported on Linux, Apple OSX and MS Windows.
 The software is also available from the Bio-Linux package repository at http://nebc.nerc.ac.uk/news/geneiousonbl.

 In a network, integration of elements and interacting components enables identification of conserved modules and

 motifs.
-The topological analysis however reveals much about nature and functions of a network and provides sufficient statistics for any further study.
+The topological analysis, however, reveals much about the nature and functions of a network and provides sufficient statistics for any further study.
 Continue reading “MOTIF: Functional Unit of An Interaction Network” »